Skip to content

 Grading

-The grading for the Deep Generative Models course is structured as follows:
+The grading for the Generative Models course is structured as follows:

 Assessment Component Points